-The key responsibilities of the SENDCo include:
+In keeping with the Special Educational Needs and Disability Regulations 2014, the key responsibilities of the SENDCo include:

-- Overseeing the day-to-day operation of the school's Learning Needs and associated policies policy. - Communicating with and advising fellow staff on matters linked with SEND. - Managing staff who provide additional out of class support or assessment for those pupils with or with suspected SEND. - Coordinating and managing additional provision for pupils with SEND. - Advising on the planning and delivery of exam access arrangements for internal and external examinations, in line with external regulations. - Ensuring that pupil profiles are up to date and available. - Ensuring effective record keeping for all matters involving SEND - Reading external specialist reports and changing individual provision as necessary. - Liaising and creating strong working relationships with parents of pupils with SEND. - Overseeing and providing training to staff, using outside providers where appropriate. - Liaising with external agencies including the LEAs support and Educational Psychologists.
+- In relation to each of the registered pupils who the SENCo considers may have special educational needs, informing a parent / carer of the pupil that this may be the case as soon as is reasonably practicable. - Overseeing the day-to-day operation of the school's Learning Needs and associated policies policy. - Communicating with and advising fellow staff on matters linked with SEND. - Monitoring the effectiveness of any special education provision made. - Managing staff who provide additional out of class support or assessment for those pupils with or with suspected SEND, advising where appropriate about adaptive teaching methods appropriate for individual pupils with special educational needs. - Coordinating and managing additional provision for pupils with SEND. - Promoting the pupil's inclusion in the school community and access to the school's curriculum, facilities and extra-curricular activities. - Advising on the planning and delivery of exam access arrangements for internal and external examinations, in line with external regulations. - Ensuring that pupil profiles are up to date and available. - Ensuring effective record keeping for all matters involving SEND - Reading external specialist reports and changing individual provision as necessary. - Liaising and creating strong working relationships with parents of pupils with SEND. - Overseeing and providing training to staff, using outside providers where appropriate. - Liaising with external agencies including the LEAs support and Educational Psychologists.
+Ensuring that, where the pupil transfers to another school or educational institution, educational provision made is conveyed to the appropriate authority or the proprietor of that school or institution